usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Storage

-Ability for the IOT device, or tools used through the IOT device interface, to enable secure device storage.
-Configurations that may be necessary:
+Ability for the IoT device, or tools used through the IoT device interface, to enable secure device storage.
+Capabilities that may be necessary:
 - Ability to support encryption of data at rest.
   - Ability to cryptographically store passwords at rest, as well as other authentication data.
   - Ability to support data encryption and signing to prevent data from being altered in device storage.